aravind-sadharani/chandraveena/src/pages/intro.md

 >Om Anantam Tvam Tarana Tarana Tvam Hari Narayana Om

-Vocalists in Dhrupad often use syllables like Ri, Te, Ta, Ra and Na, as abstract syllables to sing Alap.
+Vocalists often use syllables like Ri, Te, Ta, Ra and Na, as abstract syllables to sing Alap.
 These syllables are derived from the chant above known as the Vishnu Mantra.
 For instrumentalists, particularly Veena players, the practice is to use a combination of plucking and finger strokes to simulate these syllables.

 The Alap is performed in three parts.

 1. The first part is again called **Alap**.
-This is the free flowing exposition of a Raga (melody) within the Grammar of the Raga, and the rules of Dhrupad.
+This is the free flowing exposition of a Raga (melody) within the Grammar of the Raga Alapana.
 Here, we explore different facets of the Raga, the subtleties of every note and phrase, and use of different Alankars (ornamentation) to effectively bring out emotions, all the while maintaining the purity of the structure.

 <you-tube videoid="ok40mCW-d7g"></you-tube>
 <br>